pk17r/online_3d_reconstruction/README.md

-# Online 3D Reconstruction on UAV
+# Online 3D Reconstruction on a UAV

 Program to do online 3D reconstruction with pose correction of UAV.
 Very high localization and object dimensional accuracy

+## Dependencies:
+- OpenCV 3.1
+- PCL 1.7
+- CUDA 8.0

 ## Inputs:
 - disparity images